Scorpy-X/2140-Project/README.md

 # 2140-Project
  Teamwork makes the dream work!!!
+Let's get that A+!!!